Jane K. Willenbring

-Jane Kathryn Willenbring is an American geomorphologist and professor at Stanford University.
+Jane Kathryn Willenbring (born August 2, 1977) is an American geomorphologist and professor at Stanford University.
 She is best known for using cosmogenic nuclides to investigate landscape changes and dynamics.
 She has won multiple awards including the Antarctica Service Medal and the National Science Foundation CAREER Award.

 Early life and education

 Willenbring was born on August 2, 1977, to Roys E. and Elaine K. Willenbring.
 She grew up in Mandan, North Dakota.
 She developed a curiosity about the landscape and began creating her own small experiments.

 Willenbring completed her Bachelor of Science in geosciences/soil science in 1999 at North Dakota State University, where she was McNair Scholar.
-Willenbring was a graduate student in earth science at Boston University, where she graduated in 2002.
+Willenbring was a graduate student in Earth science at Boston University, where she graduated in 2002.
 In 2006, Willenbring completed her Ph.D. in Earth Sciences at Dalhousie University in Nova Scotia, Canada.
 Her thesis investigated glacial erosion in the Arctic and Atlantic Canada using cosmogenic nuclides.
 Following her Ph.D. work, the National Center for Earth Surface Dynamics awarded Willenbring a Synthesis Postdoctoral Fellowship at the University of Minnesota.
 Two years later, in 2008, Willenbring was awarded an Alexander von Humboldt Postdoctoral Fellowship at Leibniz University Hannover and GFZ-Potsdam in Germany where she worked until 2010.